polyaxon/polyaxon/docs/concepts/architecture.md

 ### User

 A `User` is the entity that creates projects, starts experiments, creates jobs and pipelines, manages teams and clusters.
-A `User` has a set of permissions, and can be normal user or superuser.
+A `User` has a set of permissions, and can be a normal user or a superuser.

 > Please refer to the [users management section](/configuration/users-management/) for more details.

 ### Teams & Organizations

-A `Team` provides a way to manage group of users, their access roles, and resources quotas.
+A `Team` provides a way to manage groups of users, their access roles, and resources quotas.

 <blockquote class="warning"> This entity exists only on Polyaxon EE version</blockquote>